A Guide to Navigating Gender Pronouns

 Note: Since writing this piece I no longer identify as cisgender.
 I now identify as gender non-binary.

 Today I had a conversation on twitter regarding gender pronouns and the need for them.
 Now, it should be noted that I am cisgender, meaning that my gender identity matches the gender I was assigned at birth.
 I’m writing this not to talk over trans folks, but to educate other cis folks on something we can improve upon.
 One of the best ways I can help is to handle my own people (cis people) who seem to take offense to the term “cis” or the notion that we should not assume anyone’s pronouns.

 As a cis man, I was born genetically “male.”
-“Male” is a biological determination meaning that because I have a functioning penis and testes.
+“Male” is a biological determination based on genitalia that are visible at birth.
 In our society where we link genitals with gender, I was assumed “male” at birth by my doctors and nurses.
 So therefore I am told that I should identify as a “man.”
-I do, in fact, identify as a man, and so I am cisgender. “cis” is merely a descriptor that means “same,” and since my assigned gender and my gender identity match, I’m cis.
+I do, in fact, identify as a man, and so I am cisgender.
+“Cis” is merely a descriptor that means “same,” and since my assigned gender and my gender identity match, I’m cis.
 But not everyone is cisgender.

-A lot of folks are transgender, gender nonconforming (which often includes nonbinary, genderqueer, and agender folks), and intersex.
-None of this feels easy to understand at first glance — believe me, when someone first asked me about my gender pronouns I was very confused — but if you’re truly invested, you can do some reading.
+A lot of folks are transgender, gender nonconforming (which often includes nonbinary, genderqueer, and agender folks), and/or intersex.
+None of this feels easy to understand at first glance—believe me, when someone first asked me about my gender pronouns I was very confused—but if you’re truly invested, you can do some reading.
 And those around you will really appreciate the effort.

 - “Transgender people are people whose gender identity is different from the gender they were thought to be at birth.
 “Trans” is often used as shorthand for transgender.” — National Center for Transgender Equality